massivelines/massivelines-portfolio/src/content/projects/zcot/index.md

 ---
 order: 5
-title: WIP Z Club of Texas
+title: Z Club of Texas
 thumbnail: ./zcot_1.png
 description: A JAMstack website built for the Z Club of Texas using Google Drive as a CMS
 codeLink: https://github.com/massivelines/zcot